rajatkb/go-promise/README.md

 ```

-* Want bunch of Promises executed at once 👀
+* Want bunch of Promises executed at once 👀 Note: All is same as Map i.e position aware results
 ```golang

 var w sync.WaitGroup